 With this particular recipe I decided to make a small enough batch (1/3 cup) to feed our family one dinner.
 This way none goes to waste and it tastes fresh.
 I know what you’re thinking..
 1/3 cup is not a lot of sauce for a family of 4-6 people.
 The reason for this is because I’m approximating that a serving size is roughly a tablespoon give or take a little bit depending on the size of each family.
 One tablespoon is the perfect serving size to pour over fish, like we did for tonight’s cod dinner, or to drizzle over vegetables.

 As I mentioned earlier, our family has been on a food journey this summer to eat healthier- mainly a whole foods lifestyle.
 I realize butter and cream are not the healthiest food’s out there, but when you think about it, 1 tablespoon of this cream sauce is a special treat for us to indulge in occasionally not every day.
 I hope you will give this recipe a try.
 Enjoy!

-An easy cream sauce perfect for seafood or vegetables
+An easy creamy lemon butter sauce perfect for seafood or vegetables.

 - 2 large egg yolks